Get a Seller’s Permit

 Partners, corporate officers, limited liability company managers/members/officers, must also provide information.

-If you plan to make sales for less than 90 days (e.g., Christmas tree stands or craft fairs), you may apply for a temporary seller’s permit.
+If you plan to make sales for less than 90 days (for example, Christmas tree stands or craft fairs), you may apply for a temporary seller’s permit.